thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 # Introduction

-Automated agents are increasingly used for legitimate purposes, including AI assistants, indexing, testing, and automated support tools.
-These agents often use general-purpose browsers, making it difficult for websites to authenticate or identify them.
+Automated agents are increasingly used for legitimate purposes on the web, including AI assistants, search indexing, content aggregation, and automated testing.
+These agents need to reliably identify themselves to origins for several reasons:
-Existing methods, such as IP range allowlisting or User-Agent strings, offer no integrity guarantees and are hard to maintain.

-This document proposes a mechanism in which outbound HTTP requests are signed using {{HTTP-MESSAGE-SIGNATURES}}.
-These signatures can be verified by receiving servers using a public key associated with the platform provider.
-This enables trusted interactions between automated agents and HTTP servers, with improved security and manageability.
+1. Regulatory compliance requiring transparency of automated systems
+2. Origin resource management and access control
+3. Protection against impersonation and reputation management
+4. Service level differentiation between human and automated traffic

+Current identification methods such as IP allowlisting, User-Agent strings, or shared API keys have significant limitations in security, scalability, and manageability.
+This document defines an architecture enabling automated agents to cryptographically identify themselves using {{HTTP-MESSAGE-SIGNATURES}}.
+It proposes that every request from bots to be signed by a private key owned by its provider.
+This way, every origin can validate the service identity.

 # Motivation